Tharuka-Sandaruwan/Debian_SSH_VPS_script/README.md

         sudo nano /etc/crontab
         0 0 * * * root reboot

-  * Multilogin is disabled.only one device can connect through one account.
+  * Multilogin is enabled.if you need to disable it.install the autokill enabled script.so only one device can connect through one account.

   Script modified by: Tharuka Sandaruwan